New Mexico legislators approve $1B state spending increase

 In a state with high rates of poverty, the proposal extends free college tuition to most New Mexico residents pursuing two- and four-year degrees, and it fully funds home-based care for thousands of people who have had severe disabilities since childhood.

-Democratic state Rep. Patricia Lundstrom, a lead House budget negotiator, said the bill ensures funding to help local policing agencies offer their own competitive salaries.

-Legislators want to extend pregnancy-related Medicaid coverage for a year after births, up from two months, by spending $14 million.
+Legislators extended pregnancy-related Medicaid coverage for a year after births, up from two months, by spending $14 million.
 Most births in New Mexico are covered by Medicaid.

 The budget bill funds an initiative from the governor to establish a training academy for the film industry run by a consortium of existing state colleges and universities.
 It also provides $650,000 to found a climate change bureau as the state expands the regulation of greenhouse gas emissions.

+Democratic state Rep. Christine Chandler of Los Alamos, a proponent of modest tax relief, warned that those rebates could contribute to inflationary trends.

+“This amount ... pumped into the economy at this point in time could easily add to the inflationary trends that we are in right now, in one fell swoop,” she told a lead Senate budget committee.

-Lawmakers were still racing against the clock to approve a $385 million package of tax cuts, credits and rebates that would narrow the scope of taxes on Social Security income and provide a per-child tax credit of up to $175 to parents.
-The Legislature adjourns by law at noon Thursday.
+The tax relief package would slightly reduce gross receipts taxes on sales and services, eliminate taxes on Social Security income for individuals earning $100,000 or less, and provide a per-child tax credit of up to $175 to parents.

+A package of crime-fighting initiatives received Senate approval late Wednesday night on a 41-0 vote, sending the bill to the House for consideration.

+New Mexico would overhaul police training and oversight, hire more state district judges, and enhance criminal penalties for threatening judges and for certain felons in possession of a firearm.

-The Legislature also inched toward final approval of a package of crime-fighting initiatives that would expand surveillance of criminal defendants as they await trial, with 24-hour monitoring of ankle-bracelet tracking devices.
+Legislators balked at proposals to ban pretrial release for people accused of some serious crimes.
+The crime bill instead expands surveillance of criminal defendants as they await trial, with 24-hour monitoring of ankle-bracelet tracking devices.

-Time was running out on efforts to shore up election oversight, expand voting access and protect election workers from harassment, after fragmented proposals were combined into one bill.

-Proposals endorsed by Democratic Gov. Michelle Lujan Grisham and Secretary of State Maggie Toulouse Oliver would expand access to mail-in ballots and voter registration opportunities, in a counterpoint to new restrictions on voting access in at least 19 Republican-led states.

-On teacher pay, legislators approved a measure to allow Indigenous language teachers to be paid at the same rate as their peers, even if they don't have an undergraduate degree.
+On teacher pay, legislators approved a measure to allow Indigenous language teachers to be paid at the same rate as their peers, even if they don't have undergraduate degrees.

 Bills sent to the governor earlier this week would increase teacher pay between 7% and 22%.
-For Native American language teachers paid as teaching assistants in many districts, their salaries could triple.
+Salaries could triple for Native American language teachers paid as teaching assistants in many districts.

 Lujan Grisham is expected to sign all of the teacher pay measures.